 Here’s an example of how it comes out:

 It works best when viewing the images through the mobile app, where the transition between the images is smooth.
 It still works when viewing through a web browser, but you lose that smooth transition, and it isn’t as slick.

 You can also get creative with this and do a wide layout of several images rather than just one single image.
-Photographer Phil Penman uses some good examples of this approach to make photo essays, such as this one.
+Photographer Phil Penman uses some good examples of this approach to make photo essays.

 How to Split a Panorama into Square Tiles

 There are multiple ways you can split up a panorama into square tiles.

 Splitting a Panorama into Square Tiles with Photoshop